-Gone are the days when customers viewed WiFi as simply a nice amenity that businesses provided.
-Today, customers see it as a necessity and expect fast, reliable WiFi access everywhere they go.
-Yet even as more and more businesses have begun providing an internet connection for their customers, many aren’t taking full advantage of the benefits business WiFi can provide.
+Gone are the days when customers viewed business WiFi as simply a nice amenity.
+Today, customers see it as a necessity and expect fast, reliable business WiFi access everywhere they go.
+Yet even as more and more businesses provide a free internet connection for their customers, many aren’t taking full advantage of the benefits business WiFi can provide.

 With careful consideration and planning, you can create a wireless environment that solves customer needs while also building your brand and benefiting your business.

 Below are four ways WiFi can drive revenue and customer loyalty for your business

 1. Business WiFi Allows You to Gather Customer Information

 The best way to target your customers is to gather information about them to help guide operational and promotional efforts.
 Unfortunately, many brands lack the necessary data to understand their shoppers’ behaviors—a problem easily avoided if you’re using business WiFi effectively.

 If you’ve ever been prompted by a company’s WiFi to accept their terms of service or to create an account in order to use the company’s internet, you may not know that this prompt can also be used to collect information to help grow their business.